Win over South Africa like 'Grand Slam on steroids'

 "They are so big and physical and they showed up tonight.
 The fans got us over the line there," Hansen told ITV Sport.

 "It was like a Grand Slam on steroids out there.
-It was crazy"
+It was crazy."

 "It seemed like there was 800,000 [fans at the Stade de France].
 It was incredible out there and we needed every single one of them to get a job done against a really good South African side."